You have goals for the year and a to-do list for today, but nothing in between

 A planning system without a review system is a filing cabinet.
 Plans go in and never come out.
 Review cadence is what keeps the Planning Cascade alive.
 Each layer needs its own review rhythm: frequent enough to catch problems, infrequent enough to let plans work.

 Research consistently shows that writing down goals and reviewing progress substantially increases achievement rates.
-Matthews found a 33 percentage point increase in a 2015 study with written goals and weekly accountability [5], a finding consistent with Locke and Latham’s four decades of goal-commitment research [1].
+Matthews found a 33 percentage point increase when participants wrote their goals, shared them with a friend, and sent weekly progress reports [5] – a finding consistent with Locke and Latham’s four decades of goal-commitment research [1].
 Harkin et al.’s meta-analysis of 138 studies (N = 19,951) further confirmed that monitoring goal progress significantly promotes goal attainment [7].
 Writing and reviewing aren’t nice-to-haves.
 They’re the mechanism that turns plans into outcomes.

 “Participants who wrote their goals and sent weekly progress reports to a friend accomplished significantly more than those who merely thought about their goals.” – Matthews [5]